Volunteer Job Descriptions

 Class B Volunteer

 This is a short-term or day-of-event opportunity that involves providing assistance for our programs or supporting a competition or event.
 This does not necessarily mean you will have close physical contact with our athletes.
 No prior experience or greater involvement with Special Olympics is required.
 Day-of-event volunteers are essential to Special Olympics Utah being able to host and run competitions or special events.
-Those interested in becoming Class B volunteers should check the Volunteer Overview page or Calendar to see what opportunities are coming up in their area and for more information about requirements.
+Those interested in becoming Class B volunteers should check the Day of Event volunteer opportunities for upcoming events and volunteer needs.

 Additional volunteer opportunities are available on a case-by-case or project basis.
 These include assisting with fundraising, planning special events, providing office or administrative assistance, etc.